 A wall was built to hide the feed pipe where it crosses the grindstone area, the other side of the wall was filled in with soil and grassed over to blend in with the surrounding area.

-Now we just take the pump to site, roll out and connect the hose and have the wheel turning in an environment friendly way, as the river level and wildlife are not affected.
+Now we just take the pump to site, check there are no birds nesting in the wheel, roll out and connect the hose and have the wheel turning in an environment friendly way, as the river level and wildlife are not affected.
 The pump is placed in a containment tray to prevent oil or fuel leaking into the environment, any spillage is covered with sand and bagged up for safe disposal.

 We regularly have the wheel turning at Mills Weekends, Heritage Open Days and group visits.
 A viewing platform has been fitted beside the wheel to allow safe viewing of the moving water wheel.
 The wheel is normally locked with a padlock and chain around the feed pipe to prevent it turning.